1821518274/CELMI/README.md

 # CELMI
-Official Repository of "Collaborative Multimodal Entity Linking through Multichannel Interactions".
+#### Official Repository of "Collaborative Multimodal Entity Linking through Multichannel Interactions".

+We have released the checkpoint.
+The code is coming soon.